harrybawsac/homelab/README.md

 # Wait for it to be healthy
 docker compose ps

-# Create Matomo database and user
+# Example: Create a database and user for a service
 docker exec -it mariadb mariadb -u root -p -e "
-CREATE DATABASE IF NOT EXISTS matomo;
+CREATE DATABASE IF NOT EXISTS your_database;
-CREATE USER IF NOT EXISTS 'matomo'@'%' IDENTIFIED BY 'matomo_secure_password';
+CREATE USER IF NOT EXISTS 'your_user'@'%' IDENTIFIED BY 'secure_password';
-GRANT ALL PRIVILEGES ON matomo.* TO 'matomo'@'%';
+GRANT ALL PRIVILEGES ON your_database.* TO 'your_user'@'%';
 FLUSH PRIVILEGES;"
 # Enter the root password when prompted (from mariadb/.env MYSQL_ROOT_PASSWORD)
 ```